AnchorBlueTop/ottomat3d-master-beta-script/README.md

 - Created rack validation system to prevent storage slot conflicts
 - Developed ejection sequence coordination with robotic hardware

-**Technical Challenge**: Each printer uses completely different APIs - MQTT with certificates, HTTP with bearer tokens, WebSocket with custom firmware, dual HTTP+TCP connections.
+**Technical Challenge**: Each printer uses completely different APIs - MQTT with certificates, HTTP with bearer tokens, WebSockets requiring custom firmware, dual HTTP+TCP connections.
 Had to design a Factory pattern that abstracts all of this behind a unified interface.

 ### Week 3 (Mid July): Advanced Features
 - Implemented profile management system for multiple printer configurations
 - Built dynamic G-code modification engine for Elegoo/Anycubic printers
-- Solved bed-raising problem: printers have Z-height limits, but ejection robot needs bed raised.
+- Solved bed-raising problem: Print bed must be lowered for the ejection bot to grab hold off the build plate.
   Solution: download G-code before each print, inject `G1 Z205 F600` movement command after print completion, re-upload modified file.

-**Technical Breakthrough**: Discovered we could inject G-code commands dynamically.
-This eliminated the need for users to manually modify every print file.
+  Some printers we can inject G-code commands dynamically as they home (G28) downwards instead of upwards which we can't do with finished prints on the build plate.

 ### Week 4 (Late July): macOS Distribution Crisis
 Initial approach used shell script wrapper, but macOS Gatekeeper blocked it.
 Every Python file triggered "unidentified developer" warnings.
 Having beta testers bypass security warnings for 20+ random files was unprofessional.